-The average number of pilgrims who seek darshan is about 50,000 to 1,00,000 daily and on festivals double this .The emotional outpourings of the great Azhwars makes one rush to this sacred hills to have HIS darshan .
-Mere listening to the wondrous compositions of his noblest and humblest devotees, like Annamacharya Tyagaraja and Purandara Dasa suffices.
+The average number of pilgrims who seek Lord’s darshan ranges from 50,000 to 1,00,000 and more daily and on festivals double this .The emotional outpourings of the great Azhwars makes one rush to this sacred hills to have HIS darshan .
+Mere listening to the emotional compositions of his noblest and humblest devotees, like Annamacharya Tyagaraja and Purandara Dasa suffices.
 They combine the quintessence of the Vedas and the Upanishads.

 Everything begins and ends or is reduced to sunyam (nothingness) before him, while the infinite world pens to the sincere seeker with an infinitesimal offering.
 This is because spiritual wealth through devotion is the basis of life .

 There is no place in the entire universe that equals Venkatadri ,